male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;⚠️&nbsp; | Has Privacy by Default been implemented (e.g., collecting the minimum data by default)? |
 | &nbsp;❌&nbsp; | Are logs implemented without unnecessarily storing personal data? |
 | &nbsp;⚠️&nbsp; | Are forms and system components designed with data protection in mind<br> (e.g., secured login, minimal fields)? |

+(Minimal data is collected, but logging practices and frontend protections are unclear.)

 ---